 The 18th century saw the slow yet steady emigration of Irish families to British North America and the United States.
 Those early Irish settlers that left their homeland were typically moderately well off: they were enticed by the promise of a sizable plot of land.
 However, by the 1840s, this pattern of immigration was gone: immigrants to North America were seeking refuge from the starvation and disease that the Great Potato Famine of that decade brought.
 The great numbers of Irish that arrived to the United States and the soon to be Canada were instrumental in their quick development as powerful industrial nations.
 An examination of early immigration and passenger lists uncovered many early immigrants bearing the name Ferrell:

-Ferrell Settlers in the United States in the 17th Century
+Ferrell Settlers in United States in the 17th Century

-Ferrell Settlers in the United States in the 18th Century
+Ferrell Settlers in United States in the 18th Century

-Ferrell Settlers in the United States in the 19th Century
+Ferrell Settlers in United States in the 19th Century

 The motto was originally a war cry or slogan.
 Mottoes first began to be shown with arms in the 14th and 15th centuries, but were not in general use until the 17th century.
 Thus the oldest coats of arms generally do not include a motto.
 Mottoes seldom form part of the grant of arms: Under most heraldic authorities, a motto is an optional component of the coat of arms, and can be added to or changed at will; many families have chosen not to display a motto.

 The Ferrell Family Crest was acquired from the Houseofnames.com archives.
 The Ferrell Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.

 This page was last modified on 15 March 2015 at 19:10.